igvgit/AsymmetricErrorsPy/examples/README.md

 its usage instructions.

 * [symbeta_gauss_densities.py](./symbeta_gauss_densities.py)
-This scripts plots symmetric beta Gaussian densities corresponding to a number of different shape parameters.
+This script plots symmetric beta Gaussian densities corresponding to a number of different shape parameters.

 * [symbeta_transforms.py](./symbeta_transforms.py)
-This scripts shows variable transforms used to generate symmetric beta Gaussian distributions for a number of different shape parameters.
+This script shows variable transforms used to generate symmetric beta Gaussian distributions for a number of different shape parameters.

 ## Constructing Pdfs and Log-likelihoods